kgdunn/pid-book/univariate-review/univariate-review.rst

 		-	Even so, this may still be inadequate, because what if the packaging sheet selected has overly high or low hydrophobicity (i.e. it is not representative of regular packaging sheets).
 What should be done is that random packaging sheets should be selected, and they should be selected across different lots from the sheet supplier (sheets within one lot are likely to be more similar than between lots).
 Then on each sheet we randomly apply coatings A and B, in random order.

 		-	It is tempting to apply coating A and B to one half of the various sheets and measure the *difference* between the moisture repelling values from each half.
 It is tempting because this approach would cancel out any base variation within the sheet.
 Then we can go on to assess if this difference is significant.
 There is nothing wrong with this methodology, however, there is a different, specific test for paired data (see the last section of these notes).
-If you use the above test, you violate the assumption in step 5, which requires that :math:`\bar{x}_A` and :math:`\bar{x}_B` be independent.
-Values within group A and B are independent, but not their sample averages (because you cannot calculate :math:`\bar{x}_A` and :math:`\bar{x}_B` independently - recall the analogy with selecting lottery tickets).
+If you use the above test, you violate the assumption in step 5, which requires that :math:`\overline{x}_A` and :math:`\overline{x}_B` be independent.
+Values within group A and B are independent, but not their sample averages (because you cannot calculate :math:`\overline{x}_A` and :math:`\overline{x}_B` independently - recall the analogy with selecting lottery tickets).

 	b)	We are testing an alternative, cheaper raw material in our process, but want to be sure our product's final properties are unaffected.
 Our raw material dispensing system will need to be modified to dispense material B.  This requires the production line to be shut down for 15 hours while the new dispenser, lent from the supplier, is installed.
 The new supplier has given us 8 representative batches of their new material to test, and each test will take 3 hours.
 We are inclined to run these 8 batches over the weekend: set up the dispenser on Friday night (15 hours), run the tests from Saturday noon to Sunday noon, then return the line back to normal for Monday's shift.
 How might we violate the assumptions required by the data analysis steps above when we compare 8 batches of material A (collected on Thursday and Friday) to the 8 batches from material B?
 What might we do to avoid these problems?